jainnidhi/tress/readme.txt

 Widgets

-Widgets are a great way of adding extra content to your site and Prism has a whole assortment of them.
+Widgets are a great way of adding extra content to your site and Tress has a whole assortment of them.

 The Footer Widget areas are dynamic!
 You can use up to four of these and they'll magically space themselves out evenly.
 For example, if you only add widgets into the Footer #1 Widget Area, then it will expand the full width of the page.
 However, if you add widgets to all four Footer Widget Areas,